Planetary Society Researcher Max Rocca Discovers Largest Impact Crater in South America

 Max Rocca is not a traditional geologist.
 He is not employed by a university department, and his work is not sponsored by any government agency or mining and drilling company.
 The 43 year-old Argentinian is a private citizen who makes his living as a systems analyst, and although it has been years since his days as a student of geology at the University of Buenos Aires, his fascination with the structure of the Earth never waned.
 In 2002 he applied for a grant from The Planetary Society to help him search for impact craters in the jungle-covered terrain of South American.
 To us at the Society he seemed like a perfect candidate – an amateur with the skills of a professional, someone who will make the best use of the resources we can provide.
 We quickly granted his request, and have been funding his work continuously for the past 8 years.
 Rocca, for his part, did not disappoint, and has been producing a steady stream of discoveries ever since.

 Rocca specializes in the study of satellite images and aerial photographs of remote regions, and time and again he has demonstrated his remarkable talent for seeing what others cannot.
-In 2008, for example, in Patagonia in central Argentina, he located the largest impact crater field in the Southern Hemisphere.
+In 2008, for example, in Patagonia in central Argentina, he relocated the largest impact crater field in the Southern Hemisphere, which was originally discovered by geologist Hugo Corbella in the 1980’s.
 Known as Bajada del Diablo, the region contains more than 100 craters ranging from 100 to 500 meters in diameter.
 Rocca then joined forces with a group of geologists from Argentinian research centers who travelled to the region, and in 2009 they jointly published a paper about the crater field in the journal Geomorphology.
 Along with team member Rogelio Acevedo of the Southern Center for Scientific Research (CADIC) in Tierra del Fuego, Rocca is now working to produce a complete catalog of South American impact craters.

 Rings in the Jungle